 Building Information Modeling: The Basics

-Building information modeling, or BIM, is a building design technology that starts with the creation of an intelligent 3D model.
+Building information modeling, or BIM, is a building design technology that starts with creating an intelligent 3D model.

-The most advanced BIM systems include a database of all related building information and intelligent data – including construction sequencing, cost and lifecycle management information – that allows for document management, collaboration and simulation throughout the lifecycle of a project.
+The most advanced BIM software systems include a database of all related building information and intelligent data - including construction sequencing, cost, and lifecycle management information - that allows for document management, collaboration, and simulation throughout the lifecycle of a project.

 - Explore design options